 Mailchimp offers a wide range of email personalization options.
 You can personalize your email campaigns in the following ways:

 - Adding customer data to the subject line, or the text inside the email, such as: “Hey Anna, this is your coupon!”, “Hey Tom, check out what we have on sale for your size”, etc.

 - Schedule the email based on time zones.
 FYI: email scheduling is available for paying customers only.

 - Mailchimp predicts your customer demographics, letting you customize emails to fit a certain demographic.

 If you’re a blogger, Mailchimp may just be the tool you need for your frequent newsletters.
-Small businesses would also appreciate Mailchimp’s vast email-building capabilities.
+Ecommerce businesses would also appreciate Mailchimp’s vast email-building capabilities.

 In Mailchimp, marketing automation is called customer journeys and is relatively robust.
 You get automated follow-up emails based on set conditions as well as other advanced goal-oriented automation options.

 The automation builder looks pretty similar to what we find in Omnisend or Klaviyo.
 It’s very convenient, because once you learn to use one, you can easily switch to another platform and face a steep learning curve.

 Mailchimp offers over 70 pre-built customer journey templates for both email and social media communication.
 Within these journeys, you can directly reach your customers where they are active, either Facebook or LinkedIn.